roopansh/Programming-Lab/JavaProgramming/README.md

 ## Task 2 : Data Modification in Distributed System

 The evaluation process of the B.Tech final year students is going to be conducted for the Programming Lab.
 The evaluation will be done by the course coordinator (CC) and two teaching assistants (TA1, TA2) of the department.
 You are asked to write a Java program for the evaluation system

+## Task 3 : Room Delivery Service of Tea/Snacks.

+The tea stall of IITG Core-II is planning for “room delivery” service for the CSE, EEE, and DD faculty members and students.
+Write a program in java to build the system.